perguth/random_valid_mac_address_generator/README.md

 # valid-enterprise-grade-random-mac-address-generator-kitten-supported-management-toolchain-provisioning-as-a-service

-Generate a valid looking random MAC address for testing purposes.
+Generate a random and valid looking random MAC address for testing purposes.